amalgama-digital/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 }
 ```

-If no `call` field is specified in an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction), the default function is invoked.
+If the default callable function is defined in a dApp script, and no `call` field is specified in an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction), the default function is invoked.

 <details><summary>Example transaction</summary>